 8. Peter Pan

 One of the most popular rides for adults and children alike in Disneyland Paris is Peter Pan’s flight which takes you on a magical journey over London and Neverland.
 Although be prepared to wait for this ride as fast passes for it run out very quick!
 Adventureland is also home to Captain Hook’s pirate ship and Skull Rock and here you will find Peter Pan and his friends doing scheduled meet and greets too.
 Depending on what time of the year you go, you will often find Captain Hook out and about too.
-Currently, the Festival of Pirates and Princesses is on and around Halloween, many villains are out including Hook.
+Last year was the first Festival of Pirates and Princesses from the 19th January to the 17th of March 2019 and may return at a later date and around Halloween, many villains are out including Hook.
 Tinkerbell has also become somewhat a symbol of Disneyland so there are plenty of souvenirs based on her although she’s not often seen in the park.

 You can buy Peter Pan HERE.